A bloody conflict in Northern Ireland ended in 1998. Brexit negotiations have revealed the wounds are still fresh.

-Another writer for Smithsonian magazine described how residents of Belfast—Northern Ireland’s capital—were “sealed off in a patchwork of segregated neighborhoods divided by barbed wire and patrolled by masked guerrillas.”
+A writer for Smithsonian magazine described how residents of Belfast, Northern Ireland’s capital, were “sealed off in a patchwork of segregated neighborhoods divided by barbed wire and patrolled by masked guerrillas.”

 Car bombs.
 Gunfights.
 Masked guerrillas.
 Constant anxiety.
-What sounds like a nation in the Mideast today was a reality for Northern Ireland during the Troubles.
+What sounds like a nation in the Middle East today was a reality for Northern Ireland during the Troubles.

 In December 2017, Britain and the EU agreed that the all-but-invisible border would remain open once Britain leaves the bloc, although they left it unclear how that would happen in practice.